Michoxl/hello-world/README.md

 # hello-world
-This is my first time creating a new repository
+This is an example for creating an repository